 Build Upon Your Current Network

 Taking the time to meet and interact with new people will expand your network.
 Each person in that network also has his or her own network that you can potentially tap into: this is your extended network.
 Interested in a specific industry?
 Join a professional organization.
-You can also participate in CAC Programs and Events to meet professionals or request access to the Forester Career Network (coming this fall!).
+You can also participate in CAC Programs and Events to meet professionals or request access to the Forester Career Network.

 Conduct Informational Interviews

 Informational interviewing is a way of making contacts and gathering information about a certain career field.
 Speaking with professionals can help you to better evaluate if a career in that field is indeed one in which you would be happy and productive.
 When taking part in informational interviewing, keep in mind you are seeking information, not a job.
-Click here for a full informational interviewing guide.
+Check out our full informational interviewing guide.